Addiction Treatment Programs

 Ambien is the brand name of zolpidem.
 Ambien is sold as a sleeping aid and is designed to help those with insomnia.
 The drug is only available with a doctor’s prescription.
 Ambien should be used as prescribed and only by the person for whom it is prescribed.

 Ambien is usually not addictive if taken as directed.
 However, long-term use can lead to dependence, where some find they cannot sleep without taking it.

 Ambien is classified as a sedative-hypnotic drug, which works in a similar way to benzodiazepines or barbiturates, while not causing as much susceptibility to dependence and addiction.
 It works by slowing down the nervous system to induce sleep.

-It is dangerous to mix Ambien with alcohol, benzos, or barbituates because it may depress breathing too much and intensify the drug’s effects.
+It is dangerous to mix Ambien with alcohol, benzos, or barbiturates because it may depress breathing and intensify the drug’s effects.

-Many regular users of Ambien find that they become tolerant to the drug’s effects, so that more of it is needed for them to get the same effect, i.e. sleep.
+The drug’s manufacturer advertises that it is a non-addictive sleeping medication and a good alternative to other sleeping medications that are known for being addictive.
+But while it is true that Ambien may not be addictive for most people when taken as prescribed, it can be addictive when misused.
+Many regular users of Ambien find that they become tolerant to the drug’s effects so that more of it is needed for them to get the same effect, i.e. sleep.
 Taking more Ambien than prescribed or mixing it with other drugs and/or alcohol can be dangerous and can increase dependence on the drug.

 Some users even crush and snort Ambien pills to get a stronger effect from the drug, which is a sure sign that abuse is occurring.
 Other symptoms of Ambien abuse may look similar to alcohol intoxication and may also include using Ambien recreationally, having withdrawal symptoms, or repeatedly failing to cut back on using the drug.